What I Wish I Knew Before Traveling to the Maldives

 • Where to Stay: I recommend Maafushi for its affordability and access to excursions.
 Hotels here are cozy, clean, and budget-friendly.
 Look into Kaani Palm Beach or Arena Beach Hotel for beachfront views and a relaxing stay.

-• Excursions to Book: I can’t rave enough about Shadowpalm Maldives and Maldives Fellas.
+• Excursions to Book: I can’t rave enough about Maldives Fellas and Shadowpalm Maldives.
 Both companies made the booking process seamless and took us on once-in-a-lifetime experiences.
 Whether you want to swim with whale sharks, spot dolphins at sunset, or snorkel with nurse sharks, they’ve got you covered.

 Private Resort: Outrigger Maldives Maafushivaru Resort

-If you’re ready to splurge, Outrigger Maldives is worth every penny.
-Think: overwater bungalows with direct ocean access, beautiful pools, and unreal sunset views.
+If you’re ready to splurge, Outrigger Maldives is a good option Think: overwater bungalows with direct ocean access, beautiful pools, and unreal sunset views.
 The perfect blend of barefoot luxury, adventure and relaxation.
 They offer all-inclusive options (more on that below), and the luxury here is unmatched.
 It’s perfect for a honeymoon, romantic getaway, or even just treating yourself and is also NOT the most expensive hotel in the Maldives.
 I would say it is a very accessible price for a luxury stay.

 Other Notable Resorts.
 I have not personally stayed at these, but here are some top tier resorts from travel creators that I trust: